ppicello/RAG-local-models/README.md

 We can then ask the LLM something like:

-> What is the name of the movie where a Paolo Picello is trying to build an AI to answer questions?
+> What is the name of the movie where Paolo Picello is trying to build an AI to answer questions?

 ![](/docs/test-rag-fake-movie.gif?raw=true)